Presidents Report 2019

 Particular thanks go to Belconnen and Queanbeyan for their assistance when we have had to reschedule games on short notice due to courses becoming unavailable.

-Tony has covered these issues in more detail in the Captain’s report.
+Chris has covered these issues in more detail in the Captain’s report.

 We had a good year financially mainly due to our major sponsors coming on board for the financial year with cash, gift vouchers and the raffle prize.
 Our overall position is very healthy.